allbizsupplies/pxi/docs/configuration_guide.md

 `supplier_pricelist` is the location of the SPL file provided by Office Choice.
 This path doesn't need to be changed unless Office Choice change the location of the file.

-PXI needs to put two CSB files, `pricelist` and `supplier_pricelist_import`, in your home folder on the server.
+PXI needs to put two CSV files, `pricelist` and `supplier_pricelist_import`, in your home folder on the server.
 Your home folder has the form `/home/PRONTO_USERNAME`, where `PRONTO_USERNAME` is the username you use to log into the Pronto Thin Client.

 ## SSH settings